 Dealing with Dyslexia

 Dyslexia is something that I’ve heard about my entire adult life as a teacher.
-But my knowledge has been fairly superficial.
+But my knowledge has been fairly superficial until now.

 Recently I found out that several of my family members are dyslexic.
 Some are children, one is an adult.
 Seeing their struggles – at various stages of life – has triggered an interest in me to find out more about dyslexia.